A Huge Shark Swims By Unnoticed While Divers Were Busy Discovering A New Colorful Fish

 We all have heard how engrossed and excited scientists get when they discover something new.
-Whether they are carrying out experiments in a laboratory, studying different objects in the space, or discovering a new animal in the oceans, becoming oblivious to the surroundings while doing their work is a normal practice.
+Whether they are carrying out experiments in a laboratory, studying different objects in space, or discovering a new animal in the oceans, becoming oblivious to the surroundings while doing their work is a normal practice.

 But as much as it’s extremely important to remain focused on one’s work, looking up and glancing around every once in a while is not a bad idea, especially when there could be potential dangers in the surroundings.